postmanlabs/labs-docs/v6/postman/collections/fork_merge.md

 OR

 Postman's version control mechanism ensures you always have access to the most updated versions of your collections.
 In this strongly-controlled efficient collaboration process, Postman provides a versioning and conflict resolution system in a simple and most effective way.
-It's easy to see what has changed and then merge the changes.
+It's easy to see what has changed and then merge the changes or resolve the conflicts.

 You can 'fork' a collection in a personal workspace or a team workspace that you're a part of.
 This creates a local copy.
 In Postman parlance, a forked collection is referred to as 'Source' because you'll use it to make changes/updates.
 Your base collection is the 'Destination' copy.
-It's because Postman merges all changes to your base collection, which is the destination.
+It's because Postman merges all these changes to your base collection, which is the destination.

 **Note:** Currently, Postman enables you to fork and merge a collection only in the dashboard.